John Hope Franklin: Early life and education

+Father

-Franklin's father Buck Colbert Franklin was a civil rights lawyer, aka "Amazing Buck Franklin."
-He was of African-American and Choctaw ancestry and born in the Chickasaw Nation in western Indian Territory (formerly Pickens County).
+Buck Colbert Franklin was a civil rights lawyer, also known as "Amazing Buck Franklin," of African-American and Choctaw ancestry, born in the Chickasaw Nation in western Indian Territory (formerly Pickens County).
 He was the seventh of ten children born to David and Milley Franklin.
 David was a former slave, who became a Chickasaw Freedman when emancipated after the American Civil War.
 Milley was born free before the war and was of one-fourth Choctaw and three-fourths African-American ancestry.
-Buck Franklin became a lawyer.

 Buck Franklin is best known for defending African-American survivors of the 1921 Tulsa race massacre, in which whites had attacked many blacks and buildings, and burned and destroyed the Greenwood District.
-This was known at the time as the "Black Wall Street", and was the wealthiest Black community in the United States, a center of black commerce and culture.
-In 2015 Buck Franklin's previously unknown written eyewitness account of the 1921 Greenwood attack, a 10-page typewritten manuscript, was discovered and subsequently obtained by the Smithsonian's National Museum of African American History and Culture.
+This was known at the time as the "Black Wall Street," and was the wealthiest Black community in the United States, a center of black commerce and culture.
+In 2015, Buck Franklin's previously unknown written eyewitness account of the 1921 Greenwood attack, a 10-page typewritten manuscript, was discovered and subsequently obtained by the Smithsonian's National Museum of African American History and Culture.
 Franklin and his colleagues also became experts at oil law, representing "blacks and Native Americans in Oklahoma against white lawyers representing oil barons."
 His career demonstrated a strong professional black life in the West, at a time when such accomplishments would have been more difficult to achieve in the Deep South.